 In the city this year, there will be six Christmas-themed tiny doors to find from December 1, with locations in King George Square, Queen Street Mall, Burnett Lane, Edward Street and Elizabeth Arcade.

 14. See a Christmas-themed show

 Whether it be a cheeky cabaret performance or a comedy show, there are plenty of laughs and entertainment to be enjoyed over the Christmas season in Brisbane.
 Iconic Aussie comedians Rhys Nicholson and Joel Creasey will hit the stage for their ‘Family Christmas’ show at the Powerhouse on December 2, followed by Merry Mixology: A Boozy Christmas Cabaret from December 10 to 22, as well as A Very Naughty Christmas, the cheeky festive musical.

 15. Get cosy at home with a Christmas movie on Netflix

-16. Try a new Aussie coffee roaster in the lead up to Christmas
+16. Try new Aussie coffee roasters in the lead up to Christmas with this advent calendar

 Christmas is a busy time of the year too, but you can make it a fun time, starting with your morning brew.
 Elevate the days of December with a coffee advent calendar from ‘Feind Coffee.More info here